March 31, 2021 | Oklahoma Law

 Avoiding the Statute of Limitations

 The best way to avoid a problem with the statute of limitations is to work diligently to protect your rights.
 While two years might seem like a long time, remember that your injuries might limit what you can do.
-Consider contacting a lawyer as soon as you can so that you can meet any legal deadlines and recover appropriate compensation.
+Consider contacting a personal injury lawyer as soon as you can so that you can meet any legal deadlines and recover appropriate compensation.